 If you are interested in more information about me, check out the about me section of my main website.

 It has links to many other places where my writing is posted.
-You can also visit this site to see what I have recently published, or if you are interested in the technology side of the world, visit this list of articles that I have written for ReadWrite Web.
+You can also visit this site to see what I have recently published, or if you are interested in the technology side of the world, visit this list of articles that I have written for ReadWrite Web or if you care to see my thoughts on the latest issue that compels me to start typing visit my View from the Mountain site where I have been writing since 2004.

 More general information about the mainland where I live is available at this link to my Swansboro to Cape Carteret area page.